By Jerry Tardif

 By then it's too late and the most you can hope for is to see the flash so you know why you're losing consciousness — not a good idea.

-Your risk of getting struck is greater when you're sitting on your horse because you're higher off the ground and potentially higher than other targets that would otherwise attract the lightening away from you.
+Your risk of getting struck is greater when you're sitting on your horse because you're higher off the ground and potentially higher than other targets that would otherwise attract the lightning away from you.

 While that may sound romantic, my preference is to merely stay alive and find romance in my own way.